Describe attribute fields

 Ordered or Ranked

 The values in this field represent a feature's status in an ordered or ranked list.
-For example, a feature could be one of the following:
+For example, a feature can be one of the following:

 • Small, medium, or large